source-code-repo/Gamble/README.md

-# Gamble Prototype
+# Gamble Proof of Concept
-A Java card game prototype using console IO.
-Includes Docker + HTML for a websockets front end.
+A Java card game proof of concept using console IO.
+Includes Docker + HTML for a websockets front end and automated tests using Mockito.